 In Mary Shelley's Frankenhole Victor gives himself female genitalia but is extremely hesitant when Elizabeth tries to treat him to stereotypically feminine things.
 It's subverted slightly when he acts traditionally feminine to date Dracula, but that was only so he could screw him over.

 This is definitely not Truth in Television.
 Messing with a person's gender identity in Real Life usually results in dysphoria instead of acceptance.
-However, since it's still not possible to literally change a person's biological sex (a so-called "sex change" is essentially cosmetic) and genderbending is much less coherent when gender is not equated to biological sex, there are very few Real Life examples to draw from.
+However, since it's still not possible to literally change a person's biological sex (a so-called "sex change" only alters physical features, not the brain) and genderbending is much less coherent when gender is not equated to biological sex, there are very few Real Life examples to draw from.

 Also, a common law is only to give sex changes after 3 psychiatrists' approval.
 This is ostensibly a failsafe intended to enforce this trope.
 Given that most people put a little thought into the matter before opting for major surgery on sensitive areas of their bodies and the obstructionist attitude of many psychiatrists, the soundness of the given reason for this requirement is questionable.
 On the flip side, many other people seem to think changing sex will solve whatever problems exist in their lives, hence the requirement for psych evals.

 The vast majority of transgender (and related) individuals who were/are forced or "received treatment" to align them to what society accepts as their actual gender have suffered immeasurably.
 Prayer, abstinence, various therapies, medication and many other types of treatments to realign an individual whose gender identity does not match their biological gender (by trying to enforce the biological gender over their gender identity) have failednote the flip side is that a significant number of people who have sex reassignment surgery discover they're not much if any happier afterward anyway and resulted in a great deal of suffering for the individual.
 The same goes for individuals whose gender identity's do not fit into the stereotypical binary gender system.
 Attempting to morph gender identity severely damages an individual.